ryukinix/sqrt-aprox/README.md

 GPL License

 ## Roadmap:
+  - [X] Struct of algorithm and basic ideas to implement
-  - [] Construct the function in C to return the form square root factored
+  - [ ] Construct the function in C to return the form square root factored
-  - [] Implementation of a serie convenient
+  - [ ] Implementation of a serie convenient
-  - [] Test series of your convergente in n input
+  - [ ] Test series of your convergente in n input
-  - [] Do the tests of we loved teacher wants
+  - [ ] Do the tests of we loved teacher wants